Jan Geeraerts: Life

 Geeraerts lived at 118 Lange Leemstraat in Antwerp.
 He died in Antwerp on 9 January 1890.

 Works

-He painted mainly interiors of churches and picturesque old buildings.
+Geeraerts painted mainly interiors of churches and picturesque old buildings.
 He also painted genre scenes and religious subjects.
 The church interior was a genre practiced in Northern European painting since the 16th century.
 In the 19th century a few Belgian artists were also specialised in this genre including artists such as: Bernard Neyt, Jules-Victor Genisson, Joseph-Chrétien Nicolié, André-Joseph Minguet and Joseph Maswiens.

-His church interiors generally depict Antwerp churches such as in the Interior of the St. Paul's church in Antwerp (Royal Museum of Fine Arts Antwerp).
+Geeraerts' church interiors generally depict Antwerp churches such as in the Interior of the St. Paul's church in Antwerp (Royal Museum of Fine Arts Antwerp).
 He also painting of the interior of the Nieuwe Kerk in Delft with a view of the mausoleum of William the Silent.
 He also painted in 1873 in frightening detail the ruins of the Antwerp stock exchange which had burned down 15 years earlier.